shreyasichauhan19/310-chat-bot/README.md

   - Fix where unknown breaks are found

 ## WBS:
 This breakdown structure shows the amount of hours each team member put into the project in our various phases.
-You can see here we have different categories of work within from the inital planning stages onto the coding and testing of the bot program.
+You can see here we have different categories of work within from the initial planning stages onto the coding and testing of the bot program.

 ## Gantt Chart: